gajalakshmi99/Machine-learning-tasks/README.md

 # Machine-learning-tasks 1,2
-python tasks given by guvi
+python tasks given by IIT-M, guvi advanced programming and masters in data science